broadinstitute/warp/dockers/README.md

 ##### `us.gcr.io/broad-gotc-prod/samtools:<image-version>-<samtools-version>-<unix-timestamp>`

 This example is for an image we use containing `samtools`.
 The 'image-version' in this case is the traditional `major.minor.patch` version of the image being built, which is updated when changes to the image (underlying OS, system level packages, etc.) unrelated to `samtools` are made.
 The 'samtools-version' here correlates with the specific version of `samtools` being used, having this information in the tag makes it easy for users to identify and not have to track down.
+Lastly, a unix timestamp in included to avoid any potential issues with Cromwell image caching.

 ### <a name="process"></a> Proper process reaping